 Currently, there is only a short 10-foot-wide sidewalk along a portion of the proposed project site along Davis Street.
-The proposed project would add several new elements on Davis Street: a new 15-foot-wide sidewalk; a new 1421⁄2-foot-long loading zone; a new 21-foot-long by 18-foot-wide bulb-out at the corner of Davis Street and Broadway; a new 21-foot-long by 18-foot-wide bulb-out at the corner of Davis Streets; and a new 30-foot-wide loading dock curb cut within the new loading zone.
+The proposed project would add several new elements on Davis Street: a new 15-foot-wide sidewalk; a new 1421⁄2-foot-long loading zone; a new 21-foot-long by 18-foot-wide bulb-out at the corner of Davis Street and Broadway; a new 21-foot-long by 18-foot-wide bulb-out at the corner of Davis and Vallejo streets; and a new 30-foot-wide loading dock curb cut within the new loading zone.
 Trash and recycling pickup would occur at the Davis Street loading dock.
 At the intersection of Davis and Vallejo streets, the proposed project would adjust the Davis Street ROW to align parallel to The Embarcadero property line at Vallejo Street.
-In addition, the proposed project would also remove three existing parallel on-street parking space along the project frontage on the east side of Davis Street, 20 existing perpendicular on-street Port parking spaces along the project frontage on the north side of Vallejo Street.
+In addition, the proposed project would also remove three existing parallel on-street parking space along the project frontage on the east side of Davis Street, 20 existing perpendicular on-street Port parking spaces along the project frontage on the east side of Davis Street, and six existing perpendicular on-street Port parking spaces along the project frontage on the north side of Vallejo Street.
 As shown on Figure 8 Public Park Plan, a 15-foot-wide curb cut is provided on The Embarcadero and Davis Street with moveable bollards that would allow emergency and maintenance vehicle access through the site on the paved pedestrian path.

-17 A bulb-out is a traffic calming measure that reduces the crossing distance for pedestrians by extending the sidewalk.
+A bulb-out is a traffic calming measure that reduces the crossing distance for pedestrians by extending the sidewalk.